 Throughout the story, Jin is forced to toe the line between sacred samurai traditions and less-honorable ‘ghost’ tactics that rely on stealth and aggression.

-This affords the player some flexibility in how they choose to approach different challenges, resulting in more dynamic gameplay tailored for different playstyles.
+This allows the player some flexibility in how they decide to tackle various obstacles, leading to a livelier gameplay designed for diverse playstyles.

 Total War: Shogun 2